The Rapture - Core Argument Against Pre-Tribulation Rapture

 For reference, see: Talmud Bavli, Rosh Hashanah 25a: Describes the procedure for the Sanhedrin to receive testimony of the new moon sighting by two witnesses.
 Illustrates why the Feast of Trumpets was called ‘the day and hour no man knows.’

 Mishnah, Rosh Hashanah 2:7: If witnesses failed to report the new moon, the festival would be postponed by a day.
-Explains the uncertainty in determining the exact start of Yom Teruah.
+This explains the uncertainty in determining the exact start of Yom Teruah.

 It’s also significant, that in the context of Jewish weddings of the time period, the Jewish bridegroom would not know the exact day or hour he would return for his bride, because it was the Father who determined the timing.
 This perfectly parallels Yeshua’s statement “but My Father only” — reinforcing the idea that His coming for His bride (the Church) mirrors the Jewish wedding custom of that day.
 See Historical Jewish Weddings.